-Indian design studio DC Design is best known for creating concepts and
+Indian design studio DC Design is best known for creating concepts and one-off luxury cars

 , but the firm is branching out to build a low-volume sports car for the Indian market

 Revealed at the 2012 Delhi Auto Expo, the DC Design Avanti seems to carry styling influences from the Ferrari 458 Italia and even the most recent Lotus concepts.
 While its shape may be derivative of other cars, the new Avanti carries its own sense of style.

 While a V-6 variant with an expected 400 horsepower will come later, initial DC Design Avantis will be powered by a 2.0-liter Ford EcoBoost engine, which is expected to produce around 265 horsepower.
 Both engines will be mated to a six-speed, dual clutch transmission.Business Standard Motoring

 says that the 2.0-liter engine is good enough to propel the 3,432 pound Avanti from 0-60 mph in under seven seconds, so expect the V-6 to be significantly faster than that.